OWASP/owasp-mastg/Document/Foreword.md

 **The first rule of the OWASP Mobile Security Testing Guide is: Don't just follow the OWASP Mobile Security Testing Guide.**

-(...
+*(...
 TODO - write a clever and inspriring text that, while entertaining, also teaches the reader a valuable lesson.
-Will be added at the very end ...)
+Will be added when the whole guide is finished ...)*